Ha-Duong-88/School_District_Analysis/README.md

 # Summary

-Based on the analysis, we can draw some conclusions.
+Based on the analysis, we can draw two conclusions:
 * The size and school type of the school have an impact on the school's performance.
-Smaller sized and charter schools outperformed the larger sized and disctrict schools.
+Smaller size and charter schools out performed the larger size and disctrict schools.
+An interesting observation is that small and medium size schools were close to par with medium size schools out performing small size schools by 1%.
 * Spending per student does not have a positive correlation to the students' scores for math and reading and overall passing percentage.